DavJCosby/sled/README.md

 `set_compute_commands()` - Define a function or closure to run every time `driver.step()` is called, scheduled right before draw commands.
 Grants immutable access to Sled, mutable control over BufferContainer and Filters and immutable access to TimeInfo.

+If you don't Drivers for your project, you can bring down your binary and shed a dependency or two by disabling the `drivers` compiler feature.

 ### Buffers
 A driver exposes a data structure called `BufferContainer`.
 A BufferContainer essentially acts as a HashMap of `&str` keys to Vectors of any type you choose to instantiate.
 This is particularly useful for passing important data and settings in to the effect.